Keller, Texas: City government

-The controversy also sparked discussions about censorship and academic freedom, and it led to a heightened interest in the school board elections that followed.
-Candidates with differing views on the issue ran for office, with those advocating for more parental involvement in curriculum decisions winning a majority of the seats.
+The city prides itself as "Texas's Most Family Friendly City."

 State representation

 Republican Representative Giovanni Capriglione of District 98 and Republican Senator Kelly Hancock of District 9 represents Keller citizens in the Texas House of Representatives and in the Texas State Senate.

 Federal representation

 Republican Senators John Cornyn and Ted Cruz represents Texas in the United States Senate.
 In the United States House of Representatives, Republican Representative Beth Van Duyne represents the 24th Congressional District of Texas.

 Education

 The Keller Independent School District has 39 campuses serving more than 34,000 students.
 Students zoned to Keller ISD attend 23 different elementary schools, 12 different intermediate/middle schools, and 5 different high schools.
 Most of the schools within the district are located in northeast Fort Worth.
 This means Keller's school district is substantially larger than the city itself.

 Infrastructure

 One source of Keller's bedroom-community serenity comes from having no contact with any interstate highways.
 U.S. Route 377, a north–south United States highway runs along Keller's western border, parallel to Interstate 35W.
 Davis Boulevard (FM1938), a north–south Farm to Market Road from North Richland Hills to Southlake, runs through Keller.
 Keller Parkway (FM 1709) runs from Interstate 35W in Fort Worth, where it is named "Golden Triangle Boulevard," to State Highway 114 (SH 114) in Southlake, where it is named "Southlake Boulevard."

 In September 2004, Verizon Communications, launched their FiOS fiber-optic communications network; 9,000 customers in Keller, Texas, were the very first in the nation.
 Verizon replaced copper wires with optical fibers, commencing service in 2005.

 Keller consistently scores as a very safe city, in United States cities by crime rate (40,000–60,000) in Federal Bureau of Investigation Uniform Crime Reports statistics.